Skip to main content

 Timesheets require data in the system to be accurate in order to work successfully.
 In instances where you have issues with timesheets, this is usually due to missing or invalid data related to the employee.

-This article serves to provide the basic checks you can perform as a HR user to ensure the data for the timesheets is valid.
+Follow these basic checks as an HR user to ensure the data for the timesheets is valid.

 If the employee does not have a working Pattern, the authorisation will silently fail validation.